 Making marmalade is actually quite straight forward.
 I think a lot of people are worried about getting the right consistency and set.
 Sure, making marmalade is a bit of a science but these days you can pick up sugar thermometers which tell you when its at the perfect temperature on Amazon for just a few quid.
 I’ve included links to various bits of kit you’ll need at the end of the recipe.

 To get the rind floating in the jars is also surprisingly simple, just let your marmalade cool for 10-15 minutes before transferring into the sterilised jars.
 That way it won’t all sink to the bottom.

 Trust me, marmalade making is easy than it looks!

-- Place the fruit (still whole) in a large pan with the 3 litres of water.
+- Place the fruit (still whole) in a large pan with the water.

 - Weigh them down with a heat proof plate or pan lid so that they are fully submerged.

 - Bring the water to the boil, cover the pan and simmer for 2 hours or until the oranges and clementines are very soft.

 - Take the oranges and clementines out of the plan and place them on to a cooling rack.
 (Do not throw away the water at this stage).